exasperlnc/dessert-fetcher/README.md

 Happy/Sad path testing: another good extension, and something I would do with more time to work.

-Coverage: Too low for my taste.
+Coverage: Too low for my taste, adding UI + Happy/Sad path testing would go a long way

 ### Models